Wheat or gluten is not usually an obstacle to healthy menstruation but can sometimes be a problem for endometriosis, amenorrhea, and thyroid disease.

 With SIBO and a FODMAP-sensitivity, you usually don’t need to strictly avoid wheat or any food.

 Gluten is not a carbohydrate like FODMAPs and does not cause digestive bloating; if bloating is your main symptom, refer to the FODMAP section above.

 Gluten is a protein that can cause immune dysfunction, but only if you’re sensitive to it.

-👉🏽 Tip: There’s gluten in wheat, spelt, rye, barley, and possibly oats.
-There’s no gluten in rice, corn, millet, quinoa, or potatoes.
+👉🏽 Tip: Wheat, spelt, rye, barley, and possibly oats contain gluten.
+Rice, corn, millet, quinoa, or potatoes do not contain gluten.

 Gluten-sensitivity can take the form of either celiac disease or non-celiac gluten sensitivity (NCGS).
 Of the two, celiac disease is more severe and can be quite easily diagnosed with a blood test.
 For a celiac test to be accurate, you need to have consumed some gluten within the past few weeks.
 That’s why it’s important to test for celiac disease before you eliminate gluten from your diet.

 Non-celiac gluten sensitivity (NCGS) is more common than celiac disease and, unfortunately, cannot be diagnosed by a standard celiac blood test.